frictionlessdata/website/site/standards/README.md

 ## Which standard is right for me?

 To help you pick a standard to use, we've categorized them according to how many files you are working with.

-### Set of Files
+### Collection of Files

-If you have more than one file, use `Data Package`:
+If you have more than one file:

 - Use a [Data Package](https://specs.frictionlessdata.io/data-package/) for describing datasets of any file format.
 Data Package is a basic container format for describing a collection of data in a single "package".
 It provides a basis for convenient delivery, installation and management of datasets.
 - For fiscal data, use a [Fiscal Data Package](https://specs.frictionlessdata.io/fiscal-data-package/).
 This lightweight and user-oriented format is for publishing and consuming fiscal data.
+It concerns with how fiscal data should be packaged and providing means for publishers to best convey the meaning of the data - so it can be optimally used by consumers.

 ### Individual File

-If you need to describe an individual file, use `Data Resource`:
+If you need to describe an individual file:

 - Use [Data Resource](https://specs.frictionlessdata.io/data-resource/) for describing individual files.
 Data Resource is a format to describe and package a single data resource of any file format, such as an individual table or file.
 It can also be extended for specific use cases.
 - For tabular data, use the Data Resource extension called [Tabular Data Resource](https://specs.frictionlessdata.io/tabular-data-resource/).
 Tabular Data Resource describes a single *tabular* data resource such as a CSV file.
 It includes support for metadata and schemas to describe the data content and structure.